ArcanaFramework/fileformats/docs/source/index.rst

     $ python3 -m pip install fileformats-medimage-extras fileformats-datascience-extras

 .. note::
-   See the :ref:`Developer Guide` for instructions on how to implement your own extensions and extras.
+   See the :ref:`Extensions` and :ref:`Extras` for instructions on how to implement your own extensions and extras, respectively.

 License